Niemietz/mvc-generator/README.md

 > THIS IS A WORK IN PROGRESS

-It creates the base of your project using MVC design pattern, it may help you to develop your own MVC Framework or even to develop basic websites.
+It creates a base for your project using MVC design pattern.
+It may help you to develop your own MVC Framework or even to develop basic websites.

 ---